Current Issues

 Transit

 I do not have (and have not needed) a car in the five years that I have lived in Arlington.
-I thank Arlington County and WMATA's previous leaders everyday for that privilege.
+I thank Arlington County and WMATA's previous leaders for that privilege.
 Public transportation is a key driver of opportunity and economic development.
 We need to leverage the Metro system by focusing as much development around the Metro stations as possible.
 We can build new housing without adding to traffic when residents have good public transit within walking distance.
 The one area where Arlington needs to improve is connecting North and South Arlington.
-WMATA, Metro and buses, does a good job connecting Arlington East to West, but the ART bus system needs to be optimized better for intra-Arlington transit.
+WMATA rail and buses, as well as Ominiride, do a good job connecting Arlington East to West and the DC, but the ART bus system needs to be optimized better for intra-Arlington transit North to South.

 Education

 Ban as much technology as possible in schools.
-We allowed the largest unapproved social experiment in history over the last decade to be performed on our children; we let tech companies test their algorithms on the children of America with impunity and get rich doing it.
-Now we are seeing the result: increased anxiety, ADD, depression, suicides, anorexia, gambling additions, the list goes on and on.
-Robust legislation to regulate these companies must come from states of the Federal government, but until that happens, it is our responsibility to protect the children of Arlington as best we can.
-Norway is already leading in this endeavor.
+We allowed the largest unapproved social experiment in history on our children over the last two decades; we let tech companies test their algorithms on the children of America with impunity and get rich doing it.
+Now we are seeing the results: increased anxiety, ADD, depression, suicides, anorexia, gambling additions, illiteracy, the list goes on and on.
+Robust legislation to regulate tech companies must come from states or the Federal government, but until that happens, it is our responsibility to protect the children of Arlington as best we can.
+Norway is already leading in this endeavor due to a significant reduction in literacy after giving every student an iPad.